 KCP&L has implemented a plan for logging of citizen CCR dust complaints in accordance with 40 CFR 257.80(b)(3).
-No complaints were received by Iatan or KCP&L between October 19, 2015 and October 19, 2016.
+One complaint was received by Iatan between October 20, 2016 and October 19, 2017, from an on-site contractor at the CCR landfill during operations with high winds.